Sunday, September 28, 2014

 As I walk through the corridors of the Metro and the streets of the towns I realize too that I am a lot like Fencepost in Kinsella's books, the chapter where Fencepost learns to read and dances down the street calling out loud every word from every shop sign or advertisement.

 I get off at Ecole Veterinaire and walk along the street noting the buses; two bus routes go from here to the RER-A which would take me back to town, but first I want to stand at the spot where the Yonne (a.k.a.
 The Seine!) and the Marne join.
-To do so I have to walk under the bridge that carries the lines from Gare de Lyons, and how many times did I stare at the river right here on my way to and from Le Bras de Fer?
+To do so I have to walk under the bridge that carries the lines from Gare de Lyons, and how many times in the late 1970s did I stare at the river right here on my way to and from Le Bras de Fer?

 I walk along the river bank for a while and then pop back up to street level because I'm not sure if the quay continues to the point.